CoRecursive #027

 Runar: Yeah, my pleasure.
 Absolutely.

-What Is Abstraction
+What Does Abstraction Actually Mean?

 Adam: So in broad sense, what is abstraction?